command-paul/windows-32/README.md

-Open Ephys for 32-bit Windows
+Open Ephys for IMEC Phase III Probes
 =======================

 This repository contains a 32-bit Windows binary file for the Open Ephys GUI, modified to work with IMEC Neuropix probes.
 It will run on 64-bit Windows as well.